Gas attacks at Wulverghem: Prelude

-German preparations and plan
+German preparations

 Gas cylinders were placed along the front of the XXIII Reserve Corps, with the 45th Reserve Division and the 123rd Division, opposite V Corps.
 Reserve Infantry Regiment 209 of the 45th Reserve Division held the divisional front and a party of Reserve Infantry Regiment 210, consisting of 130 officers and men, was organised to conduct a patrol in force and destroy mine galleries during the gas attack.
 The men of Reserve Infantry Regiment 209 disliked gas operations, since they had to carry the cylinders and live next to them before the discharge, which led to many gas casualties from cylinders damaged by British artillery-fire; the troops had to sleep wearing gas masks.
 The plan was set for 26 April then postponed, with the orders for the attack being issued at 10:00 p.m. on 29 April, for the gas discharge to begin at 12:40 a.m.
 At 11:00 p.m., listening-posts were withdrawn and when the code words 'issue rations' (Ausgabe Rationen) were received, the gas was to be released from 2,000 large and 3,000 small cylinders for 20–25 minutes.
 The sound of the gas was to be masked by small-arms fire.